“He develops relationships with our students, ” Lincoln Principal Brandi Swearengin says

 Swearengin said Martinez has a way of connecting with students other than the uniform.

 “He’s always there talking to kids,” she said.
 “He develops relationships with our students.”

 Martinez said he “chews their butts off” if it’s warranted but then lets it go.

 “If I chew a kid out, the next day when I see them nothing is carried over.
 It’s always, ‘hi, how are you doing today?’”

 He also has brought programs to the school such as the “Life Interrupted” program that drives home the consequences of drinking and driving.

 He also brought a group of inmates from Taft Correctional Institution to the campus to talk about making the right choices.

-Page 2 of 2 - “We had everything from a drug dealer to a millionaire who embezzled money,” Swearengin said.
+“We had everything from a drug dealer to a millionaire who embezzled money,” Swearengin said.
 “It was a powerful message.”